 In the early days, I volunteered to facilitate art so I could learn how to work with different populations.
 I gathered recommendation letters stating all of my hours worked.
 I took photos of people's hands painting and kept diaries and portfolios of my facilitation work.
 I blogged about my experiences.
 I kept track of all my facilitation hours.
 To pay my bills, I worked other "day jobs" to fund my passion for expressive arts discovery.
 I worked as a nanny, a cafe chef and a store clerk.
 I led my workshops and art groups on the side.

 When I had no arts facilitation work, I created "workshops" at home for my daughter and my family.
 When my daughter came home from school I had an art directive ready for her to try in my studio.
 At Christmas, I set up our coffee table for a family collage workshop.
 In my early days of arts facilitation I often had only one or two people show up for my workshops, and I made very little money at my craft.
 Yet, it was all great practice.

 We all have a unique part to play in bringing the expressive arts more fully to our world based on what we need to heal within ourselves.
 Whatever we most need to heal becomes our place of deepest inquiry, learning and wisdom.
 As we heal ourselves, we can contribute to others in a beautiful and particular way.

-Depending on what you most need to learn about to healing, your journey might involve training as an expressive arts therapist or intuitively leading others to create authentically in your community or online.
+Depending on what you most need to learn about, your journey might involve training as an expressive arts therapist or intuitively leading others to create authentically in your community or online.
 Always be inwardly-led about your unique path.
 I never give concrete advice on what educational route to take.
 We are all so different.

 I "schooled" myself very deeply through my own lived experience before seeking formal credentials.
 As a former people pleaser, I was very concerned about being overly influenced by other's thoughts and opinions, and I needed to stay away from standard curriculums.
 I needed to solidify my own curriculum of learning first.